 - Open the valve on the Tedlar® bag sample approximately one turn and attach to the inlet of the GEM-2000 landfill gas analyzer.
-Quickly document methane %, LEL %, oxygen and carbon dioxide concentrations on the appropriate sample screening data sheet; - Screen sample with the TVA-2020 PID or MiniRAE PID instrument and quickly document the concentration on the appropriate data sheet (MiniRAE PID should be used to confirm TVA-2020 PID results as needed in case of anomalous results, very low concentrations, etc.); and - Screen the sample with the TVA-2020 FID without the sorbent tube and quickly record the total hydrocarbon concentration (THC) on the appropriate data sheet. - \circ If THC = zero, then screening of the sample is complete and it is not necessary to screen through sorbent tube; record 0.0 ppm as methane value on the appropriate data sheet. - If THC > zero, proceed with steps below;
+Quickly document methane %, LEL %, oxygen and carbon dioxide % using the Tedar® Data Entry program on dedicated field computer, or the appropriate sample screening data sheet; - Screen sample with the TVA-2020 PID instrument and quickly document the concentration using the Tedar® Data Entry program on dedicated field computer, or the appropriate data sheet (secondary TVA-2020 PID shall be used to confirm PID results as needed in case of anomalous results, very low concentrations, etc.); and - Screen the sample with the TVA-2020 FID without the sorbent tube and quickly record the total hydrocarbon concentration (THC) using the Tedar® Data Entry program on dedicated field computer, or on the appropriate data sheet. - \circ If THC = zero, then screening of the sample is complete and it is not necessary to screen through sorbent tube; record 0.0 ppm as methane value using the Tedar® Data Entry program on dedicated field computer, or on the appropriate data sheet.

-• Set the TVA-2020 to sample through the SKC sorbent tube used in conjunction with the FID.
+- If THC > zero, proceed with steps below; - Set the TVA-2020 to sample through the SKC sorbent tube used in conjunction with the FID.